elastic/kibana/style_guides/js_style_guide.md

 ```

 If your function body does not include braces and only accepts one argument,
-then omit the argument paranthesis:
+then omit the argument parentheses:

 ```js
 // good